errantmind/faf-dns-proxy/README.md

 - On step 5, disable systemd-resolved with `sudo systemctl disable --now systemd-resolved.service`.

+## How To Use This (Windows)?

+1. Clone this repository and build it using `cargo +nightly build --release`.
+2. Navigate to your system's network settings and change your system's primary DNS resolver to 127.0.0.1.
+Leave the 'alternative' empty.
+3. Open Powershell with administrator privileges (so it can listen on port 53 (DNS)) and run the newly built binary.
+4. Navigate to some websites to check and see if it is working.
+You should see resolution information for each website you visit in the Powershell window.
+If you don't, you may need to disable your brower's built-in DNS proxying service.
+This is usually in your brower's network settings and may be called `DoH` or `DNS over HTTPS`.
+5. If it is working, you can add a shortcut to the binary to your startup folder.
+6. If your linux distro uses systemd, check out the example service in this repo to enable it to run on boot.
+You'll probably want to copy the `faf-dns-proxy` binary somewhere first.

+If you have a problem, and suddenly realize you can't search the internet for answers anymore because your DNS is broken, undo the changes to your system's DNS settings.

 ## Misc Notes

 - By default, Firefox and some other browsers bypass the system's DNS, using their own built-in DoH.
 To reap the benefits of FaF while browsing, ensure this is disabled.
 This is usually somewhere in the browser's network settings.
+- Only IPv4 upstream DNS resolvers are currently supported.

 ## Code Tour